gatsbyjs/gatsby/docs/docs/adding-an-rss-feed.md

 }
 ```

-This snippet contains a custom `gatsby-plugin-feed` setup in `gatsby-config.js` to query metadata for your site, like its `title` and `siteUrl`.
-It also includes a `feeds` array with at least one object containing a GraphQL query and `serialize` method, which allows you to output a custom RSS feed structure.
-In this example, the RSS content comes from Markdown files sourced from your site, and queried with the key `allMarkdownRemark` and its associated filters and fields.
+This snippet contains a custom `gatsby-plugin-feed` setup in `gatsby-config.js` to query metadata for your site, such as `title` and `siteUrl`.
+It also includes a `feeds` array, with at least one object that contains a GraphQL query and `serialize` method.
+This allows you to output a custom RSS feed structure.
+In this example, the RSS content comes from Markdown files sourced from your site, queried with the key `allMarkdownRemark` (and its associated filters and fields).

-The `output` field in your feed object allows you to customize the filename for your RSS feed, and `title` for the name of your site's RSS feed.
+The `output` field in your feed object allows you to customize the filename for your RSS feed as well as the `title` for your site's RSS feed.

-By default, feed is referenced in every page.
+By default, the feed is referenced in every page.
 You can customize this behavior by providing an extra field `match` of type `string`.
 This string will be used to build a `RegExp`, and this regular expression will be used to test the `pathname` of current page.
-Only pages that satisfied the regular expression will have feed reference included.
+Only pages that satisfy the regular expression have feed reference included.

-To see your feed in action, run `gatsby build && gatsby serve` and you can then inspect the content and URLs in your RSS file at `http://localhost:9000/rss.xml`.
+To see your feed in action, run `gatsby build && gatsby serve`.
+Then, you can inspect the RSS File content and URLs at `http://localhost:9000/rss.xml`.

 > NOTE: if your blog has custom permalinks, such as links with or without dates in them, you may need to [customize `gatsby-node.js`](https://github.com/gatsbyjs/gatsby-starter-blog/blob/master/gatsby-node.js#L57) to output the correct URLs in your RSS feed.
 [Get in touch with us](/contributing/how-to-contribute/) if you need any help!

 ## Syntax for iTunes RSS blocks

-If creating a RSS feed for a podcast you probably will want to include iTunes RSS blocks.
-They take the format of `itunes:author` which GraphQL does not read.
+To create an RSS feed for a podcast, you probably will want to include iTunes RSS blocks.
+They take the format of `itunes:author`, which GraphQL does not read.
 Here's an example of how to implement iTunes RSS blocks using this plugin:

 ```js:title=gatsby-config.js
 module.exports = {